-- Participate in individual site supervision every week with the site supervisor and participate in weekly NU Internship course requirements. - If applicable for the internship experience and placement, ensure that students actively protect confidentiality during all supervision and class assignments.
-This means, among other things, that students have an ethical responsibility to be sure that they maintain the confidentiality of those they may meet or work with at their site. - Ensure that documents sent to the instructor never contain names (other than the student's name and the supervisor's name) or any other personally identifiable information about individuals who may receive services at your site. - Track internship and supervision hours.
-The site supervisor will approve all internship and site supervision hours.
+- Participate in individual local supervision every week with the Local Supervisor and participate in weekly NU Internship course requirements. - If applicable for the internship experience and placement, ensure that students actively protect confidentiality during all supervision and class assignments.
+This means, among other things, that students have an ethical responsibility to be sure that they maintain the confidentiality of those they may meet or work with at their site as well as protect information and data that they might have access to during their internship - Ensure that documents sent to the instructor never contain names (other than the student's name and the supervisor's name) or any other personally identifiable information about individuals. - · Never share confidential information or data from the site. - Track internship and supervision hours.
+The Local Supervisor will approve all internship and local supervision hours.